Lobo Theater

 The Lobo Theater first opened on August 19, 1938.
 By the early-1940’s it was operated by Paramount Pictures Inc. through their subsidiary Hoblitzelle & O'Donnell.
 The name Lobo ("Wolf" in Spanish) references the nickname for the sports teams, and students, at the University of New Mexico, which is nearly adjacent to the west.
 The theater reached out to area students and was a premiere venue for independent, classic and cult films.
 It also hosted concerts with local bands.

-It was the primary setting for the 2002 independent film Collecting Rooftops, which started being filmed while the theater was under Bobby (Robert) McMullan's operation and finished its filming, in the theater, by the generosity of Amon Re (musician).
+It was the primary setting for the 2002 independent film Collecting Rooftops.
+This film was directed by Billy Garberina and Rob Kellar.
+It started filming while the theater was under Bobby (Robert) McMullan's operation and finished its filming, in the theater, by the generosity of Amon Re (musician).